 2. Communication difficulties: Dementia can impair a person’s ability to effectively communicate their needs or frustrations.
 When individuals with dementia struggle to express themselves or feel misunderstood, they may become frustrated and resort to aggression as a means of communication.

-3. Environmental factors: Environmental factors like excessive noise, overcrowding, unfamiliar surroundings, or changes in routine can contribute to agitation and aggressive behaviour.
-Providing a calm and structured environment with familiar objects and routines can help reduce these triggers.
+3. Environmental factors: Environmental factors like excessive noise, overcrowding, unfamiliar surroundings, or changes in routine can contribute to agitation and aggressive behavior.
+Providing a calm and structured environment with familiar objects and engaging activities with dementia patients can help reduce these triggers.

 4. Fear and confusion: Dementia can cause individuals to experience fear, confusion and anxiety.
-When they feel overwhelmed or unable to comprehend their surroundings, they may respond with aggression as a defence mechanism.
+When they feel overwhelmed or unable to comprehend their surroundings, they may respond with aggression as a defense mechanism.

 5. Unmet needs: Basic unmet needs, such as hunger, thirst, fatigue, or the need for personal hygiene, can trigger frustration and aggression in dementia patients.
 Ensuring that these needs are consistently met can help alleviate aggressive outbursts.